djhan0330/djhan0330/README.md

 ## Hi there 👋

 My name is Dongju Han, and I'm born in Seoul, South Korea.
-I immigrated to the United States after elementary school and has been living in Virginia since then.
+I immigrated to the United States at 2016 and has been living in Virginia since then.
 I am a Data Science major in University of Virginia.

 <!--
 **djhan0330/djhan0330** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.